European-XFEL/karabo_data/README.md

 Installing
 ==========
-This package is dependent on h5py and numpy.
+This package is dependent on h5py, numpy and matplotlib.

 Installing h5py on EuXFEL computer may require installing the *libhdf5-dev* package from the ubuntu repositories.